embroider-build/embroider/PORTING-ADDONS-TO-V2.md

 1. Move everything under `test-app/tests/dummy` to directly under `test-app` instead.

    - for example, `test-app/tests/dummy/app` becomes `test-app/app`
-   - you will be merging config directories, because both `test-app/config` and `test-app/tests/dummy/config` will exist at the start of this step.
-They shouldn't have any file collisions though, because you already moved the one colliding file (`environment.js`) to `addon/config/environment.js` in a previous step.
+   - you will be merging config directories because both `test-app/config` and `test-app/tests/dummy/config` will exist at the start of this step.
+They shouldn't have any file collisions because you already moved the one colliding file (`environment.js`) to `addon/config/environment.js` in a previous step.

 1. Make a new top-level package.json for our new monorepo: